vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Our greatest glory is not in never falling, but in rising every time we fall." - Confucius
 > 1. "Persistence is the most powerful force on earth, it can move mountains." - Albert Einstein
 > 1. "Never give up on something that you can not go a day without thinking about." - Anonymous
-> 1. "Success doesn't come from what you do occasionally, it comes from what you do consistently." - Marie Forleo
+> 1. "Success does not come from what you do occasionally, it comes from what you do consistently." - Marie Forleo
 > 1. "Do not be discouraged. it is often the last key in the bunch that opens the lock." - Anonymous
-> 1. "Courage doesn't always roar.
+> 1. "Courage does not always roar.
 Sometimes courage is the quiet voice at the end of the day saying, 'I will try again tomorrow.'" - Mary Anne Radmacher
 > 1. "The secret of getting ahead is getting started." - Mark Twain

 ## Success